blockrockettech/tokenlandia-api/documents/TRANSFER_TOKEN_DOCS.md

 If any of these things fail a HTTP `400` will be returned with the reason for the failure.

-* No existing job should exist for that token given token
-* No existing token should already exist with that ID
 * The post body should be valid
-* If its not valid we will tell you what's wrong with the data
+* No existing transfer job should exist for that token
+* Token should be held in escrow
+* Recipient should be a valid Ethereum address

 ![Job Accepted Flow](documents/job_accepted_flow.png)